dubst3pp4/dubst3pp4.github.io/content/_index.md

 type = "page"

 +++
-About programming languages, software development, Open Source software, retro-computing.
+About programming languages, software development, Open Source software and retro-computing.
 Beside the mainstream.
-Ankaŭ kelkajn pensaĝojn en Esperanto.